silentbicycle/glean/README.md

 indexed content.
 Glean's index is a svelte 2-5%, and builds rapidly.

-Glean falls back on grep at the file level, and is much more efficient for searching lots of small files, rather than a few larger (25+ MB) ones.
+Glean falls back on grep at the file level, and is much more efficient for searching lots of small-to-medium files, rather than a few larger (25+ MB) ones.

 The prototype/ directory contains the original prototype (in Lua).
 Glean follows this essential design, the rest is implementation details.